Converg3nce/matic-docs/docs/develop/oracles/bandchain.md

   Once the validation contract is deployed, the state variables can be accessed by querying from a dApp.
 Similarly multiple validation contracts can be created for different built in oracle scripts.
 The IBridge interface has a method called relayAndVerify that verifies the values being updated each time in the validation contract.
 The update method in the validation contract has the logic to update the state variables.
 The evm proof obtained from querying the oracle script has to be passed to the update method.
 Each time a value is updated, the BandChain contract deplpyed on the matic network verfies the data before storing it in the contract state variable.

-  A more detailed understanding of the above steps can be obtained from [**here**](/docs/develop/oracles/bandchainadvanced).
   The bandChain provides a decentralised network of oracles that can be used by dApps to boost their smart contract logic.
-The BandChain docs on deploying the contract,storing the values and updating them can be found [**here**](https://docs.bandchain.org/dapp-developers/integration).
+The BandChain docs on deploying the contract,storing the values and updating them can be found [**here**](https://docs.bandchain.org/dapp-developers/requesting-data-from-bandchain/requesting-data-via-js-library).